 the cross-racial nature of GLB membership allows it to override the otherwise high borders between people without such a second salient identity.

 This research provides a little bit of good news for a world that seems full of conflict.
-In this case, there’s some evidence that investing in an identity doesn’t always mean cutting other people off.Evan Stewart is a Ph.D. candidate in sociology at the University of Minnesota.
+In this case, there’s some evidence that investing in an identity doesn’t always mean cutting other people off.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston.
 You can follow him on Twitter.